orangedaisy/bshowco/what-i-do.md

 ---

 I'm a full-time *User Experience Engineer* for [FPX](https://www.fpx.com/).
-I work across the entire Org chart to transform complex SCPQ workflows for OEMs in the fluid handling industry into user-friendly experiences.
+I transform complex SCPQ workflows into user-friendly experiences by collaborating with developers, product owners, executives, and our OEM and engineer customers.

 {% include toc.md %}